Nightmare on Chamber promises frightening good time

-Located at the Fredericktown Fire and Police Community Coalition Training Facility on South Chamber Drive, the Haunted House will be open Oct.
-23 and Oct.
-28-31 from 6 p.m. until 10 p.m.
+Located at the Fredericktown Fire and Police Community Coalition Training Facility on South Chamber Drive, the haunted house will be open this Saturday and then on Oct.
+28-31 from 6 to 10 p.m.

 The cost is $10 per person and is not recommended for those 8 years old and under.